Skip to content

 We recommend that testing follow some simple guidelines:

-1. Select a small number of campaigns to test first, no more than 3.
+1. Select a small number of your current campaigns to test first, no more than 3.
 We recommend selecting your largest campaigns by budget and/or responses (sales, web visits, whichever outcome is your key focus).
 Focusing on these larger campaigns will enable you to get meaningful results more quickly.

 Warning